Updated: June 2018

-This article will cover exactly how this product (an HSA) works:
+This article will cover exactly how a Health Spending Account (HSA) works:

 What is a Health Spending Account?

-Now, let’s find out exactly how an HSA saves you money on your medical expenses.
+Now, let’s find out exactly how an HSA saves you money on your medical expenses through a case study:

 Case Study Profile